 FAMU1003 Fine Arts Music Survey of music history, focusing on the development of critical listening skills.
 Includes works of major composers, instruments of the orchestra, elements of music, forms, and terminology.
 3 credits.
-ACTS: MUSC1003
+ACTS: MUSC 1003

 FATH1003 Fine Arts Theater General survey of theater arts, including various types of plays, acting and directing, basic production, and technical requirements.
 3 credits.
-ACTS: DRAM1003
+ACTS: DRAM 1003

 FAVI1003 Fine Arts Visual Introduction to visual arts.
 Understanding and enjoying art through the analysis of drawing, painting, sculpture, and architecture.
 3 credits.
-ACTS: ARTA1003
+ACTS: ARTA 1003

 GEOG2013 Intro to Geography A course that explores present world populations and cultures in relation to their physical environment.
 3 credits.
-ACTS: GEOG1103
+ACTS: GEOG 1103

 GEOL1004 Essentials of Earth Science and Lab An introduction to the fundamental topics of earth science including physical and historical geology, oceanography, and meteorology.
-This course includes a laboratory component that covers the study of minerals, rocks, fossils, topographic and geologic maps, and oceanography and meteorological phenomena.
-Laboratory will stress the use of the scientific method of problem solving.
+This course includes a laboratory component that covers the study of minerals, rocks, fossils, topographic and geologic maps, and oceanographic and meteorological phenomena.
+Laboratory will stress the use of the scientific method for problem solving.
 4 credits.
-ACTS: PHSC1104
+ACTS: PHSC 1104

-HIST1003 World Civilization I Study of world civilizations in the early modern period.
+HIST 1003 World Civilization I Study of world civilizations prior to the early modern period.
 3 credits.
-ACTS: HIST1113
+ACTS: HIST 1113

-HIST1013 World Civilization II Study of world civilizations since the early modern period.
-HIST1003, World Civilization I, is not a prerequisite.
+HIST 1013 World Civilization II Study of world civilizations since the early modern period.
+HIST 1003, World Civilization I, is not a prerequisite.
 3 credits.
-ACTS: HIST123
+ACTS: HIST 1123

-HIST1023 History of World Religions This course introduces students to the historical study of great religions of the world--Hinduism, Buddhism, Islam, Judaism, Christianity and others--by examining their history, beliefs, basic tenets, rituals and practices.
+HIST 1023 History of World Religions This course introduces students to the historical study of great religions of the world (Hinduism, Buddhism, Islam, Judaism, Christianity and others) by examining their history, beliefs, basic tenets, rituals and practices.
 It will examine the historical patterns of world religions in terms of their historic, social, cultural, and political impacts.
 Combines lecture and discussion.
 3 credits.

-HIST2003 American History I Survey of United States history through the Civil War era.
+HIST 2003 American History A Survey of United States history through the Civil War era.
 3 credits.
-ACTS: HIST2113
+ACTS: HIST 2113

-HIST2013 American History II Survey of the Unites States history since the Civil War era.
+HIST 2013 American History II Survey of the United States history since the Civil War era.
 HIST2003, American History I is not a prerequisite.
 3 credits.
-ACTS: HIST2123 western culture.
+ACTS: HIST 2123 western culture.
 The course will cover a variety of topics related to women's history, such as gender roles, patriarchy, sexism, and marriage as well as the drive for political, social, economic, and sexual equality.
 Prerequisite: A grade of "C" or better in English Comp.
 I; or be currently enrolled in English Comp.
 I or a placement score of 19 or better on the English portion of the ACT or a comparable score on the writing portion of the COMPASS.
 3 credits.